heddendorp/msc-thesis/cypress-plugin-multilanguage-coverage/README.md

    * @default false
    */
   saveRawCoverage: boolean;
+  /**
+   * If enabled, the coverage report will only be saved if the spec fails.
+   * @default true
+   */
+  onlySaveOnFailure: boolean;
+  /**
+   * If enabled, the coverage folder will be deleted before the coverage report is generated.
+   * @default true
+   */
+  cleanCoverageFolder: boolean;
 }
 ```
 It is recommended to set the workingDirectory to the root of your cypress project.
 This way, Your files don't end up in your node_modules folder.